Lentou/namihatesu/README.md

 # namihatesu
-be my valentine namihatesu - sanjiluvsu credits to byquangthanh
+be my valentine namihatesu - sanjiluvsu <br>
+credits to byquangthanh